wwivbbs/wwiv/trunk/bbs/readme.txt

 Rushfan - Updated Copyright statement in header files to 2005 Rushfan - removed unused files extrn.cpp and extrn1.cpp from CVS finally.
-Rushfan - Updated code to compile under VS.NET 2005 (using VC++ Express)
+Rushfan - Updated code to compile under VS.NET 2005 (using VC++ Express) Rushfan - Got rid of WWIV_Copy_File and moved it to WFile.
+Also added WFile::MoveFile
+          which needs to be implemented on UNIX still.

 ==============================================================================